AvijitD22/Hadoop-with-Ansible/README.md

 # Hadoop-with-Ansible
-Configuring Hadoop Cluster with the help of Ansible
+Configuring Hadoop and Starting Cluster services using Ansible Playbook.